-The list below shows the current Xbox One operating system version number and what features were added or updated based on system updates from mid-2015 to the present.
+The list below shows the current Xbox One operating system version number and what features were added or updated based on system updates from 2018 to the present.

 To find your Xbox One console’s operating system version: